Wedding Photography FAQs – planning your wedding photography

 However, what many couples prefer to do is have me make the initial selection for the album, and then produce a draft design for them to approve.
 You can then make two rounds of substitutions or amendments free of charge.
 This method often works better, since I can use my experience to select images that work well together to tell the story of the day, but you still get the chance to have the book feature your very favourite images, or make sure we include a photo of Cousin Fred, for example. 🙂

-Can we get images in black-and-white, or sepia?
+Can we get images in black-and-white?

 Are you insured?